Flexera logo

 The Startup Challenge finale: LGND AI wins

 The Startup Challenge finale, held at the Dev Day Builders’ Theater Stage, closed out the four days.
 This year’s program received entries from more than 100 different countries.
-The three finalists competed for a share of up to $1 million in potential investment from Snowflake Ventures and mentorship from New York Stock Exchange (NYSE)-listed company executives.
+The three finalists competed for a share of up to $1 million in potential investment from Snowflake Ventures, along with mentorship from NYSE-listed company executives.

-The three finalists of Snowflake Summit 2026 Startup challenge finale were:
+The three finalists of the Snowflake Summit 2026 Startup Challenge finale were:

-1) Airrived ⇒ building an agentic OS that orchestrates enterprise workflows across tools and systems
+1) Airrived is building an agentic OS that orchestrates enterprise workflows across tools and systems

-2) LGND AI ⇒ building Large Earth Models from satellite imagery
+2) LGND AI is building Large Earth Models from satellite imagery

-3) Twine Security ⇒ building AI-native cybersecurity agents for identity and access management
+3) Twine Security is building AI-native cybersecurity agents for identity and access management

 LGND AI won the 2026 Startup Challenge championship.